 The Committee will review its performance annually by self-assessment or by appointing an independent professional expert to conduct the evaluation.
-Evaluation will be conducted as part of the overall Board performance evaluation.

 The results of the performance evaluation will be provided to the Board.

 8. Review of Charter

 The Charter will be reviewed annually by the Committee, with any changes to be approved by the Board.